celestiaorg/celestia-app/x/payment/spec/docs.md

 1. Split the message into shares of `appconsts.ShareSize`
 1. Arrange the shares into a Merkle mountain range where each tree in the mountain range has a maximum size of `squareSize`
 1. Take the roots of the trees in the Merkle mountain range and create a new Merkle tree.
-The message share commitment is the Markle root of this Merkle tree.
+The message share commitment is the Merkle root of this Merkle tree.